Cannupa Hanska Luger: Exhibitions and public artwork

 Luger is well known for his Mirror Shield Project deployed at the Dakota Access Pipeline protests at Standing Rock in 2016.
 He designed and fabricated 100 easily made, inexpensive masonite and mirrored-vinyl shields, and posted an instructional video of the fabrication process on social media.
 A Minneapolis-based group made 500 additional shields with help from Jack Becker of the non-profit organization, Forecast Public Art, and Rory Wakemup from the Minneapolis organization, All My Relations Arts, who facilitated a workshop by the artist.

-He organized the Lazy Stitch exhibition at the Ent Center for Contemporary Art, University of Colorado, Colorado Springs, Galleries of Contemporary Art in 2018.
+He organized the Lazy Stitch exhibition at the Ent Center for Contemporary Art, University of Colorado Colorado Springs, Galleries of Contemporary Art in 2018.

 In 2019, his work was presented in a one-person exhibition and performance piece, A Frayed Knot/Afraid Not, and a solo exhibition, Future Ancestral Technologies: nágshibi, dealing with Indigenous science fiction, at the Emerson College Media Art Gallery.

 In 2020, his work was presented in the Larger than Memory: Contemporary Art from Indigenous North America, exhibition at the Heard Museum.
-Also in 2020, Luger co-directed and designed costumes for Sweet Land, a site-specific, multi-perspectival opera about colonialism, that was presented at the Los Angeles State Historical Park and which was awarded best new opera by the Music Critics Association of North America for 2020.
+Also in 2020, Luger co-directed and designed costumes for Sweet Land, a site-specific, multi-perspectival opera about colonialism, that was presented at the Los Angeles State Historical Park and which was awarded Music Critics Association of North America Award for Best New Opera for 2020.

 In 2021 Luger presented his debut solo exhibition in New York at Garth Greenan gallery titled New Myth, And presented the installation Something to Hold Onto addressing personal stories in relation to migration and border patrol issues at the southwest U.S. border.

 From November 15, 2025 – March 8, 2026, the Joslyn Art Museum exhibited “Dripping Earth: Cannupa Hanska Luger.”
 The show included new works that “incorporates customary clay practices into a range of forms, from vessels to monumental sculptures.”